LAG1819/label-classification-repo/doc/03Tutorial_DataLabeling.md

-# Tutorial 03: Label Data with Help of Snorkel
+# Tutorial 03: Label Data fast with the help of Snorkel

 In this tutorial you will find a short introduction on how to train and apply a Snorkel Label Model including customized Labeling Functions.